 Secondly, the nationalization of banks in the 1960s.
 Lastly, the setting up of regional banks in the 1970s.
 After these ideas, the government has not produced any more ideas that have generated any kind of results.
 The committee holds the view that there is a need for an approach that can sort out many other problems, one approach many problems.

 Even aggressive approaches are welcome by the committee, but the task is kind of huge to cover the unbanked population.
-The panel consists of big-time bankers that just make it possible for the committee to achieve what they are aiming for.
-The committee contains the CEO of axis bank, the third-largest private bank in India, and the managing director of Bank of Baroda.
+The panel consists of big-time bankers who just make it possible for the committee to achieve what they are aiming for.
+The committee contains the CEO of Axis Bank, the third-largest private bank in India, and the managing director of Bank of Baroda.

 The financial providers followed the principles of client protection, by ethically selling many financial services by the concept of suitability.
 While it is a challenge to open vanilla accounts, maintaining the quality of the products offered is an even bigger challenge.
 The product should pass the suitability criteria which is extremely tough indeed.
 The cost of the products falls to the customers who require the financial service.